 Too often in our families, the handing on of the faith falls upon the shoulders of our mothers.
 And may God richly bless those holy women who have been faithful to the good God by introducing the faith to a new generation.

 But, fathers, we must ask ourselves where we are in this most important of responsibilities entrusted to us by God.
 The witness to faith is not nearly so strong within the family if mother and father send mixed messages to their children.

 What memories are we, as fathers, making for our children?

-This is not a comprehensive list, but I would like to share a few lessons I have learned as a child and a father that I believe are crucial.
-I encourage you to add to this list in the “combox” below.
+This is not a comprehensive list, but I would like to share a few lessons I have learned as a child, as a father and in my diaconate that I believe are crucial.
+I encourage you to add to this list.

 1. Teach by Word and Deed

 Do our words match our examples?
 You have heard it said that you can fool some of the people some of the time, but you cannot fool all of the people all of the time.
 I would like to modify that.
 You can never, over time, fool your children even some of the time.
 Children seem to have a built-in detector for hypocrisy.
 Fathers, do you think that you can teach your children to love and honor their mother if you don’t love and honor her in both your words and actions?
 It’s not going to happen.
 Nor will you likely succeed in any area if your words and actions do not match.
 So, fathers, teach by word and deed.